kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 ### Implement kubelet admission

-It's not really an alternative, but it's worth mentioning that we originally proposed to implement kubelet admission for Pods with SELinux contexts.
+It's not really an alternative, but it's worth mentioning that we originally proposed to implement kubelet admission for Pods with SELinux labels.

-Kubelet _could_ reject a Pod that uses a volume with a different SELinux context than the volume is currently mounted with on the node, right during Pod admission.
+Kubelet _could_ reject a Pod that uses a volume with a different SELinux label than the volume is currently mounted with on the node, right during Pod admission.
 Such a Pod would end in `Failed` state with appropriate message, and it would never reach kubelet internal states (e.g. DSW, ASW, MountDevice, SetUp, etc.).

 We thought it would send a clear message to the user that such a pod can't start, and why.
 During implementation and testing it has shown that it's very noisy.
 Consider this experiment:

-1. User runs a single-replica Deployment with no SELinux context set.
+1. User runs a single-replica Deployment with no SELinux label set.
 The Deployment uses a single volume.
 The Deployment runs a Pod A on Node 1.
-1. User edits the Deployment and sets the SELinux context of the Pod, because they want to benefit from `SELinuxMount` feature.
+1. User edits the Deployment and sets the SELinux label of the Pod, because they want to benefit from `SELinuxMount` feature.
-1. Deployment / ReplicaSet controllers start a new Pod B with the new SELinux context.
+1. Deployment / ReplicaSet controllers start a new Pod B with the new SELinux label.
 1. Scheduler (accidentally?) puts Pod B to Node 1, where Pod A still runs.
-1. Kubelet rejects the new Pod, because the volume is already mounted without any SELinux context, while the new Pod wants a specific one.
+1. Kubelet rejects the new Pod, because the volume is already mounted without any SELinux label, while the new Pod wants a specific one.
-1. Deployment / ReplicaSet controllers start another Pod with the new SELinux context.
+1. Deployment / ReplicaSet controllers start another Pod with the new SELinux label.
 Scheduler puts it to Node 1 again.
 1. Kubelet rejects the Pod again.
 This loop can continue forever, as longs as the scheduler picks Node 1 and Pod A still runs there.

 I got hundreds Pods just created and rejected in a minute or so.
 While it sends a clear message to the user that something is wrong, it's just too noisy for the API server.